trustification/trustify/README.md

 ### CPE

-Probably need a fancy CPE table structure. sigh.
-Or two+ tables (cpe22, cpe23) and a Product table.
 Platonic form of a product may have 0+ CPEs/pURLs.
 Platonic form of a product may have 0+ known hashable artifacts.